 4.)
 Newsweek publishes story with a single detail which has been reported multiple times in other newspapers.

 5.)
 Afghanistan, already a tinderbox because of the incompetence of even more government officials who botched the reconstruction, erupts.
-Into riots which, according to someone who is probably smarter than I, oh, say, the Chairman of the Joint Chiefs of Staff, are actually related to the ongoing reconciliation process more than the article.
+Into riots which, according to someone who is probably smarter than I, oh, say,

+actually related to the ongoing reconciliation process more than the article.
 6.)
 Government officials bemoan Newsweek's carelessness.

 Of course, nobody cared when the media single-sourced stories on, say, WMD's or whether the occupation would go smoothly.
 But we're sharper now.